thabthtt/car_game/README.md

 # To play the game

-1. Make sure all switches arre in the off position before you start.
+1. Make sure all switches are in the off position before you start.

 2. Flip SW9 into the on position then use KEY[1] and KEY[0] to move left and right.